Editor's note: This story has been updated to include the dance team's second audition.

 But the jump-split — that's the Emerald Belles' signature.

 The shock and awe of the spectacle never seems to lose its edge.
-And it certainly didn't on June 4 when the whole country got to see the Emerald Belles in action on the TV show America's Got Talent.
+And it certainly didn't when the whole country got to see the Emerald Belles in action on the TV show America's Got Talent.

-The AGT judges commended the team on being in-sync and a cohesive squad, but Howie Mandel was not impressed, saying they didn't live up to Radio City Music Hall's famous Rockettes before giving the Emerald Belles a "no" vote.
+The Emerald Belles wowed three out of four judges with their first performance (above).
+The AGT judges commended the team on being in-sync and a cohesive squad, but Mandel was not impressed, saying they didn't live up to Radio City Music Hall's famous Rockettes.

-"There's one reference point right now, which is the Rockettes," said judge Simon Cowell, "which tells me someone new needs to take their place."
+"There's one reference point right now, which is the Rockettes," he said, "which tells me someone new needs to take their place."